SuhrudhSarathy/DroneMapping3D/README.md

 ## Forest Department Project (WIP)
-This repository contains the `classification` model for the tasks required to be accomplised as a part of the Forst Department Project done by Aerodynamics Club, BITS Goa.
+This repository contains the `classification` model for the tasks required to be accomplised as a part of the Forest Department Project done by Aerodynamics Club, BITS Goa.

 ### Classification model (WIP)
 We performed Transfer Learning on pretrained `Resnet18` and `VGG` models from Pytorch.
 We use the ensemble of the two for inference.